Desk with Laptop, Calculator, Files and small model of house with epc colours

 Weather Compensation - by taking into consideration the temperature outside the property, compared to the temperature inside.

 Weather compensation considers the temperature outside the property.
 The idea is to keep the flow temperature generally low, but to increase it as the heating demand for the property increases when the weather outside is cold.
-In the winter, with lower outside temperatures, more heat needs to be generated inside the house to maintain a comfortable room temperature.
+In the winter, with lower outside temperatures, more heat needs to be generated inside the house to maintain the required room temperature.
 This balances the increased heat being lost through the walls and roof etc. Adjustment is available of a 'Weather Compensation Curve' which controls how the flow temperature varies dependant on the outside temperature.

 It is possible to connect Compensator Controls to your boiler and have these recognised in the EPC and get a slightly improved rating.
 The difference is fairly small, and it relies on the specific heating controls being present in the Product Characteristics Database (PCDB).
 Additionally, your boiler needs to be on the 'Compatible Boilers' list within the PCDB for that device.
-Again however, adding this small gain to points from other areas of improvement could take you over a threshold from one EPC band to another.

 In my house, I have an Alpha Intec2 28X boiler.
-I purchased an Alpha Weather Compensation Sensor on eBay for £30 and a second hand Alpha Climatic Controller on Gumtree for £65.
-I had these fitted by a plumber.
-Both were available in the PCDF, and it would appear that selecting these in the assessment only increases the EPC rating for my property by 1 SAP point.
+I purchased an un-used Alpha Weather Compensation Sensor on eBay for £30 and a second hand Alpha Climatic Controller on Gumtree for £65.
+Both were available in the PCDB, and I had these fitted by a plumber.

 More information on my particular boiler and controls are available here: Case Study 2 and also here: Resolve PCDB Issues.